Policy Definitions & Key Terms

 Domestic Violence

-Domestic Violence means any crime(s) committed against an individual by a current or former spouse or intimate partner (as defined under the family or domestic violence laws of Illinois), including but not limited to, domestic battery, aggravated domestic battery, stalking, aggravated stalking, cyberstalking, sexual assault, and sexual abuse.
+Examples of felony or misdemeanor crimes for the purpose of this definition include but are not limited to: domestic battery, aggravated domestic battery, stalking, aggravated stalking, cyberstalking, sexual assault, and sexual abuse.

 Retaliation